4GeeksAcademy/flask-rest-hello/README.md

 $ pipenv run upgrade  # (to update your databse with the migrations)
 ```

+## Check your API live

+1. Once you run the `pipenv run start` command your API will start running live and you can open it by clicking in the "ports" tab and then clicking "open browser".

+> ✋ If you are working on a coding cloud like [Codespaces](https://docs.github.com/en/codespaces/developing-in-codespaces/forwarding-ports-in-your-codespace#sharing-a-port) or [Gitpod](https://www.gitpod.io/docs/configure/workspaces/ports#configure-port-visibility) make sure that your forwared port is public.

 ## Publish/Deploy your website!

 This boilerplate it's 100% read to deploy with Render.com and Herkou in a matter of minutes.
 Please read the [official documentation about it](https://start.4geeksacademy.com/deploy).

 ### Contributors